petergullberg/FTMS-project-ESP32/BLE_protocol.md

-# SOLE F85 Bluetooth LE Technical Details
+# SOLE F85 Bluetooth LE Technical Details - work in progress
 - This original documentation came from swedishborgie The treadmill appears to use a fairly common integrated BLE to UART module.
 The treadmill does not listen for connections while in low power mode, the display must be active in order to connect.